-The contractor shall provide sufficiently trained personnel to conduct daily review of Range Facility

-Management Support System (RFMSS).
+The contractor shall provide sufficiently trained personnel to conduct daily review of Range Facility Management Support System (RFMSS).
 The contractor shall generate a weekly (5 duty days) support plan for all maintenance, operator range support and equipment support requests.
 The government will provide the weekly support plan format.
-The contractor shall provide updates to the weekly schedule by 1600 LT daily the Site Quality Assurance.
+The contractor shall provide updates to the weekly schedule by 1600 Local Time (LT) daily to the Site Quality Assurance Manager(s).
 The Weekly Plan will include anticipated maintenance stand-down periods, scheduled training events, any known changes in previously scheduled events, and information regarding any special events, to include distinguished visitor visits, testing events, or training opportunities (e.g., safety, RSO).
 If operator support is requested on a training requirement request, the contractor shall contact the training unit POC provided on the request to coordinate and confirm.
-If contractor supported training support cannot be confirmed with unit POC 48-hours prior to training event, contractor shall inform the Site Quality Assurance.
+If contractor supported training event, contractor shall inform the Site Quality Assurance Manager(s).